dreamcatcher-tech/network/ideas/Interpulse/CRM/Data/Complex using ImmutableJS.md

 Build the complex from a pulse, start a new one from the next pulse, which only deals in diffs.
 Subscribe to any complex to get updates when a new version of this complex is discovered due to asynchronous loading.
 Updates to a given complex come with a new root.

-Each complex knows its path from root,
+Each complex knows its path from root, and is responsible for resolving itself and then notifying the root

+Children are stored as Complex objects.

+Network is a map of paths to Complex objects or an integer for the channelid if not loaded ?

+BUT this might ruin how virtual children are created.

 BECAUSE THE CHANNELID SYSTEM IS COW, the path never mutates, but it can be deleted.
 Each complex tracks a chainId, so moving that chainId causes the complex to move from it.